joshuadanpeterson/p10k-config/README.md

 ## Git Status Color Configuration

 The Powerlevel10k theme allows for detailed customization of the Git prompt, enabling users to get a quick understanding of their repository status directly from the prompt.
-Here's a breakdown of the colors you've configured for various Git statuses:
+Here's a breakdown of the colors I've configured for various Git statuses, including their Xterm Names and Numbers, according to this [cheatsheet](https://www.ditig.com/publications/256-colors-cheat-sheet):

 - **Clean Status**: The Git repository is in a clean state, indicating no changes or pending commits.
 This is typically represented with a green color, symbolizing that all changes are committed and there are no pending files to add or commit.
 I changed the color to DeepSkyBlue1 (39).